We are asked a thousand and one different questions about what we do. Here are a few common ones.

 I was told not to buy shoes online.

 There are a few key factors to consider when buying shoes online.
-The fitting of the shoes are the most important thing.
+The fitting of the shoes is the most important thing.
 We would always recommend coming into our store so that we can help you through the fitting of your new shoes, deciding on the last and style that best fits your needs is important.
 If you can’t make it in and would like a pair then read through our fitting information closely.

 Every style and last fits slightly differently so it is important to take this into consideration.
-Also if you wear your shoes slightly lose or with a thick sock then you may want to go up half a size from the standard fitting.
+Also if you wear your shoes slightly loose or with a thick sock then you may want to go up half a size from the standard fitting.